syakirharis25/C/README.md

 fgets() and gets() in C language by GeeksforGeeks : https://www.geeksforgeeks.org/fgets-gets-c-language/ <br />
 Stdin by Computer Hope : https://www.computerhope.com/jargon/s/stdin.htm <br />
 Difference between float and double in C/C++ by GeeksforGeeks : https://www.geeksforgeeks.org/difference-float-double-c-cpp/ <br />
+How do I print a cube program in C? by Quora : https://www.quora.com/How-do-I-print-a-cube-program-in-C <br />

 <a name="jobs"></a>
 ## 3. C Programming jobs.